-The objective of the sustainable investments that the Sub-Fund makes, is to over long-time maintain or increase the investments in line with the SFDR article 2 (17) definition of sustainable investments.
+The sustainable investments are aligned to its environmental and social characteristics, where the inclusion of investments is focusing primarily on the environment and secondary on social consideration.
+The objective is to over long-time maintain or increase the sustainable investments in line with the SFDR article 2 (17) definition of sustainable investments.
 Over time this is expected to lead to lower emissions of greenhouse gases for society through promoting businesses that are acting within this field.
+It is also expected that the Sub-Fund will contribute to better social standards as the Sub-Fund will partly make sustainable investments that includes all of the three pillars (E, S and G).